 The Grand Bazaar

-The Grand Bazaar is of the largest covered markets in the world, with over 4,000 shops spanning 60 streets.
+The Grand Bazaar is one of the largest covered markets in the world, with over 4,000 shops spanning 60 streets.
 You will find everything here from carpets and leathers to jewelry and ceramics.

 Half the fun of visiting the Grand Bazaar is the haggling.
 The shop owners would tell me a high price at first and then I’d offer them half the amount.
 They would say no, so I would start walking away saying I was off to look for a better price.
 They quickly would call me back and accept my offer.
 I got myself some good deals!

 I had kind of a funny experience at the Grand Bazaar.
 One of the guys I bought from said jokingly to my boyfriend at the time, “You’re a lucky guy” and then asked him to “name his price in camels.”
 My boyfriend said I wasn’t for sale but the shop owner still tried to barter with him.
 I thought it was hilarious and was laughing the whole time (you could tell he was just joking around…at least I hope he was joking around) but my boyfriend sure did not find it funny!

 Home to the Ottoman Sultans for about 400 years, Topkapi Palace is a must see when in Istanbul.

 The palace is a complex of four main courtyards with smaller buildings throughout.
 Topkapi Palace houses many treasures- ornate thrones (which were short but wide), the sultans’ clothing and their jewels.
 Make sure to visit the Treasury to see the “Spoonmaker’s Diamond”.
 At 86 carats, the pear shaped diamond is a stunner!
 I’m disappointed I wasn’t allowed to take a picture.